ClydeShen/mcp-practice/instruction/business-requirement.md

     - Amazon Nova Sonic converts the customer's streaming speech into text (STT).
     - The STT transcript is made available to the frontend application logic for further processing (e.g., sending to Orchestrator).

-- **POC_FUNC_002_Delegate_To_Orchestrator_From_Voice**: When a customer's voice request (converted to text by Nova Sonic STT) requires complex reasoning, task planning, or external data, the system (frontend application logic) MUST seamlessly delegate this by sending the transcript to the backend Orchestration Layer (which then uses Claude 3 Sonnet and MCP as per Phase 1&2).
+- **POC_FUNC_002_Delegate_To_Orchestrator_From_Voice**: When a customer's voice request (converted to text by Nova Sonic STT) requires complex reasoning, task planning, or external data, the system (frontend application logic) MUST seamlessly delegate this by sending the transcript to the backend Orchestration Layer (which then uses Claude 3 Sonnet and the **LLM-driven MCP mechanism** as per Phase 1&2).

   - **Components_Responsible**: Frontend application logic managing Nova Sonic stream, Orchestration Layer (e.g., Lambda), Claude 3 Sonnet (Bedrock), MCP Layer.
   - **Mechanism**: The STT transcript from Nova Sonic is sent by the frontend to the Orchestration Layer (via API Gateway).
 The Orchestration Layer then proceeds as defined in POC_FUNC_002_Delegate_To_Claude, POC_FUNC_003_Claude_Instructs_MCP, etc.